symfony/symfony-docs/doctrine/associations.rst

     $ php bin/console doctrine:migrations:migrate

 Thanks to the relationship, this creates a ``category_id`` foreign key column on the ``product`` table.
-Doctrine is ready to persist our relationship!
+Doctrine is ready to persist your relationship!

 Saving Related Entities
 -----------------------